Dino Ranch: Episodes

-Season 1 (2021-2022)

-Season 2 (2022-)

-On July 28, 2021, it was announced that the series was renewed for a second season.

 Merchandise

-Florida-based Jazwares is Dino Ranch's global master toy partner.
+Florida-based company Jazwares is Dino Ranch's global master toy partner.
 Scholastic Corporation has the rights to design and produce a range of English-language consumer products, including readers, sticker story books, novelty items, activity books and audio books.

 On August 25, 2021, Boat Rocker announced five new merchandising partnerships for Dino Ranch, including Baby Boom Consumer Products, High Point Design, Kurt S. Adler, Rubies, and Kennedy Publishing.

 Release

 In Canada, Dino Ranch is aired on CBC Television as well as its streaming website and mobile app CBC Gem.
-In the United States, the series is shown on Disney Junior, and its streaming video website and app DisneyNow, and later on Disney+ on 18 June 2021.
+In the United States, the series began showing on Disney Junior and its streaming video website and app DisneyNow in January 2021.
+And later on Disney+ on 18 June 2021.

 The series has subsequently been sold to Super RTL and Toggo Plus (Germany); Gulli, TiJi and Gulli Africa (France); NRK (Norway); YLE (Finland); Sveriges Television (Sweden); Croatian Radiotelevision (Croatia); Telewizja Polska (Poland); and DR (Denmark).
 On March 3, it was announced Dino Ranch was also sold to Disney+ U.K., Ireland, Australia and New Zealand.
 In United Kingdom, it debuted on Tiny Pop in 2022, Cartoonito in Italy, and in Australia, it will debut on ABC Kids soon.
 In Africa, it debuted on Boomerang on December 13, 2021.
 After 3 months later, Dino Ranch along new episodes will premiere on Boomerang Africa in April 2022 part of the Cartoonito block.

+in Brazil it started to be shown by TV Cultura in 2023.

 Dino Ranch premiered on Boomerang Turkey in January 2022 while, the series also premiered on Cartoon Network on February 7, 2022, part of the Cartoonito Block.
 While in MENA, Dino Ranch will premiered on Boomerang in April 2022.
 Dino Ranch premiered on Boomerang Italy in March 2022.